 Children aged 4 and over are able to sign up to the Summer Reading Challenge at their local library.
 Families are encouraged to read 6 books over the course of the summer, with great rewards to collect along the way.
 Don't worry if you have children who are too young - our Bookbug Library Challenge is open to little ones from birth and runs throughout the whole year.
 Families are encouraged to sign children up to the library and collect stamps every time they borrow books.
 When your card is full, you can swap it for one of our lovely new certificates for your child's bedroom wall!

 If you're heading away in the summer holidays, audio books are a great way to keep little ones entertained on the journey.
 Whether it's a short trip to grandpa's house in the car, or a long flight or train ride, there are some great collections for kids.
-Look out for family favourites like A Basketful of Kipper or the Hairy Maclary Story Collection for fun-filled short stories, or My Completely Best Story Collection (Charlie and Lola) by new Children's Laureate, Lauren Child, for slightly older children.
+Look out for family favourites like A Basketful of Kipper or the Hairy Maclary Story Collection for fun-filled short stories, or My Completely Best Story Collection (Charlie and Lola) by Children's Laureate, Lauren Child, for slightly older children.
 Libraries are a great place to borrow audio books for free - just ask at your local library for more details.

 Take books outdoors

 Stories don't always have to stay on the pages of the book!
 Look for ways to bring favourite characters or books to life with craft activities, or even some baking.
 There are loads of ideas for sandwiches and snacks inspired by The Very Hungry Caterpillar, and The Gingerbread Man is a brilliant story to share after a morning of baking gingerbread biscuits together.
 Try mixing things up a bit too - why not a gingerbread dog, or a gingerbread tractor instead of a gingerbread man?
 Let little ones take the lead and use their imaginations.
-If you're looking for a rainy day activity, try turning your favourite book charatcers into spoon puppets and get little ones to tell the story with their puppets.
+If you're looking for an indoor activity, try turning your favourite book charatcers into spoon puppets and get little ones to tell the story with their puppets.

 Involve bigger children